-The issue of the implementation is to write the matricial system following the exact description given above, with vectors defined at different position and of different sizes.
-Indeed, the fluid velocity for example is defined in between the nodes but also at the two boundaries (see e.g. figure 4), so that its length is ndimz - 1 + 2 = ndimz + 1, with ndimz the number of scalar nodes.
+In the formulation of the code, we have to be carefull with the size and the starting point of the different vectors we are dealing with.
+In particular, the velocity is defined in between the nodes, but also at the boundaries, so that its length is ndimz + 1, with ndimz the number of scalar nodes.
 In comparison, the solid (or fluid) volume fraction is evaluated only at the velocity nodes so that its length is ndimz - 1.
 But more importantly, phi[j] does not correspond to ufn[j], as the velocity starts at zero while the solid volume fraction starts at 1/2.
 To image this, we can write the solid volume fraction and velocity vectors